c3d/xl/doc/HANDBOOK_1-syntax.md

 In reality, the difference between XL syntax and earlier programming languages is much more than skin deep.
 The syntax of XL is actually one of its most unique characteristics.
-It is essential to understand both the philosophy and implementation of the language.
+The design of the XL syntax is essential to understand both the philosophy and implementation of the whole language.

 ## Homoiconic representation of programs